onflow/kitty-items/README.md

 #### Check out the [live demo of Kitty Items](https://kitty-items.on.fleek.co/#/), deployed on IPFS and the Flow Testnet.

-## Legend:
+## Legend
-Above is a basic diagram of the parts of this project in each folder, and how each part interacts with the others.
+Above is a basic diagram of the parts of this project contained in each folder, and how each part interacts with the others.

 1) ### The Flow Blockchain
     - The hero of our story.
 Flow is a next-generation blockchain platform that is designed to be fast and easy to use.
 If you're new to Flow, consider reading more about it.
 Read the [Flow Primer](https://www.onflow.org/primer), or go to the [Flow developer documentation](https://docs.onflow.org/) to get some more context before diving into this application.